scientificcomputing/scientificcomputing.github.io/docs/gh-citable.md

 date-released: YYYY-MM-DD
 ```

-To generate a `cff` file for your repository, you can use the [CFF-generator](https://citation-file-format.github.io/cff-initializer-javascript/#/start) where you fill in the relevnt information.
+To generate a `cff` file for your repository, you can use the [CFF-generator](https://citation-file-format.github.io/cff-initializer-javascript/#/start) where you fill in the relevant information.